 Story of Civilization, Vol. 2: The Middle Ages is a highly engaging account of Medieval Times.
 There is a lot of church history mixed in.
 We really enjoyed this one!

 Here is a booklist to accompany each chapter, as well as literature guides to some wonderful novels that take place during the Middle Ages.

 This Catholic textbook tells the history of the Early Church and gives a lively account of the Church’s contribution to medieval society.
 This begins with Creation and goes until the discovery of the New World.
 For this course, we only use the second half of the textbook.

 For these lesson plans, you will need both Famous Men of Rome and Famous Men of the Middle Ages, as well as the student guides and teacher guides (if you want the answers).
 These are not Catholic texts, but the short biographies read like stories and are very interesting.

 How Our Nation Began is a wonderful Catholic text that is perfectly written at a 3rd grade level.
 Since I am such a geek, I made a workbook to go with it for Feisty.
 The workbook is designed to allow him to do this course independently.
 Lepanto Press just published it for use at Our Lady of Victory Homeschool.
 Yay!
 Click here to see sample pages.
-You can also get it as an e-book (think: buy once and use for multiple kids) at Emmanuel books.

 For grades 5-6, we use From Sea to Shining Sea , a beautifully written Catholic textbook full of color pictures and maps.
 We take two years to go through this text because there are so many delightful historical novels and supplements that make American history come alive.
 If you use these lesson plans, make sure you get the workbook on CD.